AmbroiseS/training-JEE-Aperture/README.md

 ##### Bugs and security issues
 This project has not been tested against security attacks especially SQL injections.
-The feature sending email automatically when a new review is schedule is for the moment featured without any authentification.
-Instruction are given in this read me to add authentification if desired.

 ## Installation
 To run this project you will need to set up a MySQL server and link it to your Wildfly server.
 [See this tutorial](http://www.techpaste.com/2014/05/how-to-configure-datasource-in-jboss-wildfly/)